techidaily/site-win11-tips/source/_posts/how-to-fix-the-unrealcefsubprocess-high-cpu-and-ram-usage-on-windows.md

 ## How to Stop the UnrealCEFSubprocess Process From Taking Up Too Much RAM and CPU

- The easiest way to reduce UnrealCEFSubprocess's CPU and RAM consumption is to[permanently disable Windows Defender](https://www.makeuseof.com/permanently-disable-microsoft-defender-windows-11/) , the built-in security software in Windows, and uninstall any third-party antivirus software you currently use.
+ The easiest way to reduce UnrealCEFSubprocess's CPU and RAM consumption is to [permanently disable Windows Defender](https://www.makeuseof.com/permanently-disable-microsoft-defender-windows-11/) , the built-in security software in Windows, and uninstall any third-party antivirus software you currently use.
 Even though doing this is easy and quick, we don't recommend it.
 Why is that?

  The Windows Defender and third-party antivirus software installed on your laptop are a solid defense against viruses and malware.
 They prevent any potentially harmful agents from wreaking havoc on your device.
 If you delete or disable them, you will remove your frontline fighters and allow enemies to attack your territory with no fear.